-The column heading with a triangle icon is the output that the records are sorted by.
-By clicking on any column heading, you can toggle between and ascending and descending sort order.
+The column heading with a triangle icon is the output by which the records are sorted.
+By clicking on any column heading, you can toggle between ascending and descending sort order.
 To sort on another output value, click on the heading for that value.

-For information on working with report output, see the "Using the Output from Reports" section on page 7-44.
+For information on working with report output, see the "Using the Output from Reports" section on page 7-45.